KorAP/KorAP-Docker/Readme.md

 To use your own index, please follow the instructions on [Corpus Conversion](#corpus-conversion) first.

-To run the service with a user management system, start it with
+To run the service with a user management system, first create a directory `data` in your working directory and then start it with

 ```shell
 INDEX=./index docker compose -p korap --profile=full up